gausby/pursuit/README.md

 # Pursuit - A JavaScript Object Query Language

-Pursuit is a Object Query Language written for JavaScript.
+Pursuit is a Object Query Language written for the V8 JavaScript engine.
 It compiles a given query into JavaScript code for optimal performance when checking many objects for certain characteristics.
 All compiled functions returns a boolean value, making them useful in filter functions.

 This project is heavily inspired by [Mathias Buus](https://github.com/mafintosh)'s [CopenhagenJS](http://copenhagenjs.dk/) talk on [JSON query compilation](https://github.com/mafintosh/json-query-compilation).

+It does use [`new Function`](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function) to compile the generated code into functional code, so take great precautions with what you trust it with.
+Think twice before using it the generate code on the client-side.

 ## Usage